Chris Thorn moved up to Shropshire from Gloucester in 2008, where he worked as a Psychiatric Nurse for over 30 years.

 Chris is also a Reiki Master and combines both Reiki and Didgeridoo sound healing, having completed his Reiki training at the Penycoed Healing Centre which was situated in the grounds of Penycoed Riding Stables where he lived for 2 years.

 Chris has regained his Spiritual faith he had as a child and this is fundamental in all of the healing he does.

-Chris is also trained to diploma level in Indian Head Massage having completed his diploma with the Solace Acadamy, Shrewsbury.
+Chris is also trained to diploma level in Indian Head Massage, Swedish and Hot Stone Massage having completed his diplomas with the Solace Acadamy, Shrewsbury.